+Maintenance

-Maintenance Lubricating and Greasing Instructions
+Lubricating and Greasing Instructions

-The engine should be well oiled and greased in order to run properly.
+The engine should be oiled and greased in order to run properly.

-Regularly lubricate all side rods, linkage components and pickup rollers to prevent them from squeaking.
-Use light household oil and follow the lubrication points marked "L" below.
-Do not over-oil.
+Regularly lubricate all axles and linkage components, including pickup roller axles, to prevent squeaking.
+Use light household oil, such as that found in M.T.H.'s maintenance kit.
+Do not over oil.
 Use only a drop or two on each pivot point.